-NORC at the University of Chicago is seeking a talented Research Scientist to support the Public Health Research Department.
+NORC at the University of Chicago is seeking a qualified Research Scientist to support the Public Health Research Department in our Bethesda, MD office.
 NORC’s Public Health staff work closely with colleagues in Health Sciences and Health Care to offer program, policy, and research solutions.
 We are committed to building and maintaining long-term relationships among our staff, partners, and sponsors through collaboration, mutual respect, and a commitment to improving health and health care for all people.

 Due to COVID-19, this position will initially be remote, but preferably applicants will be based in our Bethesda, MD or Atlanta, GA office when it is safe to resume office work.